sergiandreplace/sergiandreplace.com/content/post/20171008-flutter-planets-card-content.md

 As you see, all the info is just mocked data.
 I invite you to put the real information if you want to.

 Also, we place the images on the img folder.
-Find all them the repository.
+Find all them in the repository.

 Ok, now we are ready to modify the PlanetRow class.

 ## A PlanetRow for all planets

-Now we need to make the PlanetCard to be able to receive one Planet object and paint it:
+We need to make the PlanetCard to be able to receive one Planet object and paint it:

 {{< highlight dart "linenos=true,hl_lines=3 5">}}
 class PlanetRow extends StatelessWidget {